What Is CSCP Certification?

 What is CSCP certification?

-The CSCP program spans every phase in the supply chain, starting from suppliers and extending through a firm's internal processes before ultimately reaching the end consumer.
-Furthermore, the program recognizes the significance of managing the reverse flow of products, emphasizing key aspects such as handling returns, refurbishing, and recycling.
-As of 2024, CSCP is at Version 5.0 [2].
+The CSCP program spans every phase in the supply chain, starting with suppliers and extending through a firm's internal processes before ultimately reaching the end consumer.
+It's more focused on the business side of supply chain logistics than sales or marketing.
+The program also recognizes the significance of managing the reverse flow of products, emphasizing key aspects such as handling returns, refurbishing, and recycling.

 What's on the CSCP exam?